leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

 I've chosen to comment everything in the code so if you paste this into your own program you'll still have all information you need.

-There are however something I want to point out specifically.
-The call to `kevent`behaves differently from the calls we see in `epoll`in that it does different things based on what arguments are passed in.
+There is however something I want to point out specifically.
+The call to `kevent` behaves differently from the calls we see in `epoll` in that it does different things based on what arguments are passed in.

 A simplified way of thinking of this is that it has two modes.
-One is `register`mode, where we pass in a set of changes we want to make to our queue in the `changelist`field.
+One is `register` mode, where we pass in a set of changes we want to make to our queue in the `changelist` field.

-The other is the `wait`mode where it will request the OS to suspend the thread it's called from and wake it up when some event\(s\) has happened.
-In this call we pass in an array of zeroed `Kevent`structs which the OS will fill with data about what has occurred while the thread was suspended.
+The other is the `wait` mode where it will request the OS to suspend the thread it's called from and wake it up when some event\(s\) happened.
+In this call we pass in an array of zeroed `Kevent` structs which the OS will fill with data about what has occurred while the thread was suspended.

 {% hint style="info" %}
 The fact that we can make multiple changes to the queue using only a single syscall can be an advantage in situations where you have many I/O operations and many calls.
-A syscall is not cheap and minimizing them can have a noticable effect on performance.
+A syscall is not cheap and minimizing them can have a noticeable effect on performance.
 {% endhint %}

-**Running this code on a system running `macos`should give the following result:**
+**Running this code on a system running `macos` should give the following result:**

 ```text
 RECIEVED: 4